CrickmoreRoguljaLabs/WakeAnalysis/README.md

 % Snorlax enables batch processing Trikinetics DAM monitor files and organize data based
 % on genotypes.

 % 4/30/2019.
-Modified Zhihua's activity code and added
+Modified Zhihua Liu's activity code and added funcitons for
 % visualization and quantification of specific windows of activity.